 To lower development costs and leverage the proven reliability of the Trident II (D5) SWS, the OHIO Replacement SSBN will enter service with the Trident II (D5) SWS and D5 LE missiles onboard.
-These D5 LE missiles will be shared with the existing OHIO Class submarine until the current OHIO Class retires.
+These D5 LE missiles will be shared with the OHIO Class submarines until their retirement.
 Maintaining one SWS during the transition to the OHIO Class Replacement is beneficial from a cost, performance, and risk reduction standpoint.
-A program to support long-term SWS requirements will have to be developed in the future to support the OHIO Class Replacement SSBN through its entire service life.
+A program to support long-term SWS requirements is planned for the future to support the OHIO Class Replacement SSBN through its entire service life.

-The Navy continues to leverage from the VIRGINIA Class program to implement lessons-learned and ensure the OHIO Replacement Program pursues affordability initiatives across design, construction, and life cycle operations and support.
-Several critical milestones and decisions were achieved by the SSBN design team as they progress the design of the OHIO Replacement.
+The Navy continues to leverage the VIRGINIA Class program to implement lessons-learned and ensure the OHIO Replacement Program pursues affordability initiatives across design, construction, and life cycle operations and support.
+The SSBN design team recently achieved several critical decisions and milestones.
+In December 2015, the Navy released the Request for Proposals for the final detailed design contract.
 Maintaining the pace of design and submarine industrial capability is critical to the continued success of our sea-based strategic deterrent now and well into the 2080s.

 A critical component of the OHIO Replacement Program is the development of a Common Missile Compartment (CMC) that will support Trident II (D5) deployment on both the OHIO Class Replacement and the successor to the UK VANGUARD Class.
-As the UK will be the first to test, launch, and deploy the Trident II (D5) system in a CMC, the U.S.-led design team is progressing at pace to support the UK Successor lead ship construction timeline.
-In 2014 the U.S. contracted for the first joint procurement of missile tubes to support building the U.S. prototype Quad-pack module, the Strategic Weapons System - Ashore (SWS Ashore) test site, and the UK's first SSBN.
-The joint CMC effort is shifting from design to construction that will support production in both U.S. and UK build yards.
+In 2015 the Program began construction of missile tubes to support building the U.S.

+prototype Quad-pack module, the Strategic Weapons System - Ashore (SWS Ashore) test site, and the UK's first SSBN.
+The joint CMC effort is shifting from design to construction, supporting production in both U.S. and UK build yards.
 Any delay to the common missile compartment effort has the potential to impact the UK's ability to maintain a continuous at sea deterrent posture.

 To manage and mitigate technical risk to both the U.S. and UK programs, SSP is leading the development of SWS Ashore integration test site at Cape Canaveral, Florida.
 This is a joint effort with the Navy and the State of Florida investing in the redevelopment of a POLARIS site to conduct integration testing and verification for OHIO Replacement and UK Successor programs.
-Refurbishment of the POLARIS site and construction of the infrastructure and building is proceeding at a rapid pace.
+Refurbishment of the POLARIS site and construction of the infrastructure is proceeding at a rapid pace, including installation of test bay 1 missile tubes and superstructure and several major support systems.
 Trident II (D5), OHIO Class, and OHIO Replacement new design hardware will be co-located and integrated to prove the successful re-host and redeployment of the Trident II (D5) SWS on the new submarines.
-To mitigate the restart of launch system production, SSP recently broke ground on a surface launch facility at the Naval Air Station, China Lake, California.
+To mitigate the risk in the restart of launch system production, SSP constructed a surface launch facility at the Naval Air Station, China Lake, California.
 This facility will prove that the launcher industrial base can replicate the performance of the OHIO Class Trident II (D5) launch system.
-We will be launching the refurbished Trident II (D5) test shapes we used in the 1980s starting in FY 2017.
+We will be launching the refurbished Trident II (D5) test shapes used in the 1980s starting in FY 2017.
 Launch performance is a critical factor we must understand at the systems level to ensure we maintain high reliability as we transition the weapon system to the next class of SSBNs.